Akkatecture/Documentation/content/docs/advanced_concepts/event_upgrading.md

 In the `Apply(ProductAddedEvent aggregateEvent)` there is the mapping from the events base version to its second version.
 After such the correct `Apply(ProductAddedEventV2 aggregateEvent)` is invoked.
 This is also a great candidate for unit testing the correct behaviour.

+>A general rule when versioning events is that adding things does not cause a versioning conflict.
+Adding a new version of an event is therefore not a problem, as long as we don’t break the definition of a new version event; it must be convertible from an old version of the same event.
+If this is not possible, then it’s a new event.